Get OCO Order By OrderId (Implementation)

 Source:R/impl_spottrading_orders_oco.R

-) from the KuCoin Spot trading system asynchronously by sending a GET request to the /api/v3/oco/order/{orderId}
+get_oco_order_by_order_id_impl.RdRetrieves basic information about an OCO order using its system-generated order ID (orderId) from the KuCoin Spot trading system asynchronously by sending a GET request to the /api/v3/oco/order/{orderId} endpoint.

 Usage